condabon/TheGreenSpys-TF2-Fps-Config/readme.txt

-Place in your cfg folder located in Team Fortress 2's directory.
+Rename your choice of cfg.
+Place in your tf/cfg directory.
+Then, rename into autoexec.cfg.